-Town of Columbus does not currently share any public facilities with other units of government.
-No plans exist to jointly site a public facility with another governmental unit.
-Furthermore, the Town of Columbus has no formal process established for siting and building public facilities with other local units of government, rather these types of projects are handled on a case by case basis.
+Town of Fort Winnebago does not currently share any public facilities with other units of local government (with the exception of the Town Hall which is discussed in Section 7.4.2).
+The Town of Fort Winnebago has no formal process established for siting and building public facilities with other local units of government, rather these types of projects are handled on a case by case basis.